MartinThoma/phlasch/.github/README.md

   *Note*: It is set as a slashed url so that it can't be mistaken with a shortened url.

+- **PHLASCH_STATS_ORIGIN**

+  The origin of the shortened url.

+  Default: *nothing*

+  In case the Redirector app is deployed on another host or domain, set this to the origin of that host or domain.

+  *Note*: If empty, it will use the origin of the Stats host or domain.

 ## CLI: Command Line Interface